-Known as the Zhongqiu Jie in Chinese, the Moon Festival dates back to over 3,000 years.
-A multitude of legends have developed over the years.
-Most stories are based on the idea that the goddess Chang'e lives on the moon; tales of how she got there diverge widely, however.
+Known as the Zhongqiu Jie (Middle Autumn Festival) in Mandarin, the Chinese Moon Festival dates back to over 3,000 years.
+As with all practices so old, a lot of legends developed over the years; it becomes difficult to understand the original traditions.
+Most stories are based on the idea that the goddess Chang'e lives on the moon; however, tales of how she got there diverge widely.

-One story suggests that the moon goddess was the wife of a legendary archer who was ordered to shoot down all of the suns in the sky besides one.
+One story suggests that the moon goddess was the wife of a legendary archer who was ordered to shoot down all but one of the suns in the sky.
+That's why we only have one sun.
 After accomplishing the task, he was given an immortality pill as a reward.
 His wife found and took the pill instead, then later flew to the moon where she lives now.

 Another Chinese Moon Festival legend states that paper messages inside of mooncakes were used as a way to organize the exact date of a coup against the ruling Mongols during the Yuan Dynasty.
 The Mongols were overthrown on the night of the Moon Festival.
-Although the legend is a little more realistic, little historical evidence suggests that this is how the Mongols were defeated.
+Although this legend seems a little more plausible than a goddess living on the moon, little historical evidence suggests that this is how the Mongols were defeated.

 Where to See the Chinese Moon Festival

-You do not have to be in China to see the Chinese Moon Festival.
+Great news: You do not have to be in China to enjoy the Chinese Moon Festival!
+Chinatowns around the world will celebrate.

-Chinatowns around the world will celebrate; the festival is especially prominent in places with a large Chinese population such as Vietnam, Singapore, and Malaysia.
+China, Taiwan, Hong Kong, and Macau have the largest celebrations.
+But the festival is especially popular in places around Southeast Asia with large ethnic Chinese populations such as Vietnam, Singapore, and Malaysia.